 - c.
-There should be exploration of whether ministers who are not in a particular year's stationing matching process could indicate if they are willing (or ready) to move early, or if they wish to change from full to part time duties (or vice versa).
+There should be exploration of whether ministers who are not in a particular year's stationing matching process could indicate if they are willing (or ready) to move early, or if they wish to change from full- to part-time duties (or vice versa).
 For example, some ministers who are approaching or due to sit down might indicate if they are interested in continuing in active ministry but with stability in location and a reduced workload. - d.
 There is a review of how particular gifts are identified and made known within the stationing matching process.
-For example, there are some particular appointments that go into the stationing matching process, but the person particularly suited for that appointment might not be in the stationing matching process that year. - e.
+For example, there are some particular appointments that go into the stationing matching process, but the person particularly suited for that appointment might not be in the stationing matching process that year.
+The Stationing Committee may also wish to consider whether and how circuit profiles might be made available for all ministers to see. - e.
 There is further reflection on local arrangements, including appointments which are less than half time.
 The wider Methodist Church does not necessarily know about them all and such appointments appear to contradict other principles and raise questions about connexional oversight.